cDreyer00/unity-builder/README.md

     - Rename the "template.env" file to ".env".

-4. Now you can see if the server is working by opening the terminal in this folder and typing: `npm run start`.
+4. Run the server in the terminal:

-These steps are to run the server locally.
-To host the server on the web keep tracking the on next
+        `npm run start`

-# Host on the web
+# Host server

 1. Open the terminal and type: